jkroso/mana-async/Readme.md

-# mana-result
+# mana-async

-It provides branching on result state and automatically transitions between states.
+It provides branching on promise state and automatically transitions between states.
 The 3 possible states are:

   - `done`
   - `fail`